SamsungDS/vmctl/README.md

         $ vmctl --help
         $ vmctl -c CONFIG <command>

 4. Prepare a boot image.
-The `<arch>-<machine>-base.conf` configuration will look for a base image in `img/base.qcow2`.
+The base configruation `*-base.conf` will look for a base image in `img/base.qcow2`.
 You can use [archbase][archbase] to build a lean Arch Linux base image or grab a QCOW2-based [Ubuntu cloud image][ubuntu-cloud-image] if that's your vice.

    In the case of a standard "cloud image", you probably want to resize it since it is usually shrunk to be as small as possible by default.